-Another way for the advisory review panelists to determine the artistic content of each application is to review the résumés of the key artists, administrators and facilitators involved in the grant activities.
+Another way panelists determine the artistic content of each application is to review the résumés of the key artists, administrators and facilitators involved in the grant activities.
 Those professionals involved in the organization determine the capacity of the organization and ability for the applicant to effectively create an excellent arts and humanities product and/or experience.
 Their backgrounds as artists and administrators should be relevant to the organization and clearly demonstrated through their professional résumés.

-Section 4 - General Suggestions from CAH Staff
+Additional Suggestions from CAH Staff